Bifrost Trading 33.9% Higher Over Last 7 Days (BFC)

-Bifrost (CURRENCY:BFC) traded up 8.1% against the U.S. dollar during the 24-hour period ending at 18:00 PM Eastern on June 4th.
-Bifrost has a market cap of $42.37 million and approximately $2.03 million worth of Bifrost was traded on exchanges in the last 24 hours.
-One Bifrost coin can currently be purchased for approximately $0.0851 or 0.00000149 BTC on major cryptocurrency exchanges.
-Over the last seven days, Bifrost has traded 33.9% higher against the U.S. dollar.
+Bifrost (CURRENCY:BFC) traded 8.1% higher against the US dollar during the 24-hour period ending at 14:00 PM E.T. on June 5th.
+Bifrost has a total market cap of $42.37 million and $2.03 million worth of Bifrost was traded on exchanges in the last day.
+During the last week, Bifrost has traded 33.9% higher against the US dollar.
+One Bifrost coin can now be bought for about $0.0851 or 0.00000149 BTC on cryptocurrency exchanges.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.